How to find your mobile device identifiers

 This post was last updated on June 10, 2021.

 Mobile device identifiers are strings of letters and numbers unique to a specific mobile device that allow advertisers to track app downloads and usage.
 Unlike browser cookies, which are intended to track user behavior on websites, advertisers use mobile device identifiers to tie app-related data to a specific user.

 For the uninitiated, here’s a quick run-down on how to find the device IDs that are (at the time of this writing) most commonly used for ad tracking on iOS and Android.

-To find your Android Advertising Identifier, simply open the Google Settings app on your Android device and click on “Ads.”
+The equivalent to the IDFA on Android devices is called the Advertising ID.
+Unlike with iOS devices, you don’t need to download an app to find your Advertising ID on an Android device.
+Simply open the Google Settings app on your Android device and click on “Ads.”
 Your Advertising Identifier will be listed at the bottom of the screen.

 Latest from mParticle

 How Marks & Spencer drove revenue growth with mParticle's real-time segmentation and personalization

 mParticle’s real-time data insights and segmentation fuel Joe & The Juice loyalty program growth